pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 by PyArrow including:

 - Avoiding runtime checking if PyArrow is available to perform PyArrow object inference during constructor or indexing operations
-- Improve NumPy object data type support by default for analogous types that have native PyArrow support such as decimal, binary, and nested types
+- Avoiding NumPy object data types more by default for analogous types that have native PyArrow support such as decimal, binary, and nested types

 ## Drawbacks

 Including PyArrow would naturally increase the installation size of pandas.
+For example, installing pandas and PyArrow using pip from wheels, numpy and pandas are about `70MB`, and PyArrow is around `120MB`.
+An increase of installation size would have negative impliciation using pandas in space-constrained development or deployment environments such as AWS Lambda.

+Additionally, if a user is installing pandas in an environment where wheels are not available and needs to build from source, the user will need to build Arrow C++ and related dependencies.
+These environments include

+- Alpine linux (commonly used as a base for Docker containers)
+- WASM (pyodide and pyscript)
+- Python development versions

+Lastly, pandas development and releases will need to be mindful of PyArrow's development and release cadance.
+For example when supporting a newly released Python version, pandas will also need to be mindful of PyArrow's wheel support for that Python version before releasing a new pandas version.

 ### PDEP-1 History

-- 13 April 2023: Initial version
+- 17 April 2023: Initial version

 [^1] <https://pandas.pydata.org/docs/development/roadmap.html#apache-arrow-interoperability>
 [^2] <https://arrow.apache.org/powered_by/>